-Certainly one of the most exciting natural wonders in the US, the Grand Canyon is perfectly poised to be the central point of a romantic US honeymoon.
+Certainly one of the most exciting natural wonders in the US, the Grand Canyon is perfectly poised to be one of the best honeymoon places in the US.
 We learn more about this destination from Maggie of The World Was Here First.

 Destination: Grand Canyon, Arizona

 Why it’s perfect for a honeymoon: Arizona is known for it’s dramatic and diverse landscapes and nowhere is this exemplified more than in the Grand Canyon.
 While it is an incredibly popular national park to visit and it is an essential stop on any trip to Arizona, if you stray just a little bit away from the main lookout points, there are times where it feels like you have the entire Canyon to yourself.
 The sheer vastness and beauty of this natural wonder make it one of the most romantic places in the country, if not the entire world.

 Recommended activities: The best thing to do at the Grand Canyon is undoubtedly to go on any of the numerous hikes available, either along the rim or into the Canyon itself.
 If you want to see some of the most spectacular views while making an unforgettable memory with your partner, then it is possible to do a helicopter tour over the Canyon itself.